Monday, March 27, 2023

 I'm reminded of the current (overhyped) movie "Everything Everywhere All At Once," about people who have no permanent place in the "multiverse" and so jump around uncontrollaby between universes.
 In one universe characters might be evil, while in another they are good.
 No universe is presented as the "right" one.
 They are all sort of equal; you just have to try to stay in the one that treats you best.
 Will Farnaby's character has to be in every universe everywhere all at once.
 Is that what's happening to us?

 With our political and social concepts in flux, it's not clear what we want as a final result of the current instability.
 In my case, of course I want food and shelter (survivalism), but beyond that, I think I want everything to slow down and solidify.
 I don't care what ism or cracy we end up with- as long as there's a harmonious vibe across the biosphere.
-Is that hippyism?
+Is that mysticism?
 Am I a leftover hippy from the '60's?
 That might be termed optimism.